 Is Taking Metformin for Prediabetes Safe?

 Metformin is generally considered safe for treating prediabetes when used as prescribed and under the guidance of a healthcare professional.
 It is a well-established medication used for many years to manage type 2 diabetes.
-To help persons with prediabetes delay the onset of type 2 diabetes (T2D), the ADA advised them to use Metformin as a therapeutic option in 2007.
+To help persons with prediabetes delay the onset of type 2 diabetes (T2D), the ADA advised them to use Metformin as a therapeutic option in 2007

 Metformin may have potential side effects like any medication, but they are usually mild and temporary.
 Common side effects include gastrointestinal symptoms such as nausea, diarrhea, and stomach upset.
 These side effects can often be minimized by starting with a low dose and gradually increasing it over time.
-These side effects often diminish as the body adjusts to the medication.
+These side effects usually diminish as the body adjusts to the medication.

 Serious side effects from Metformin are rare but can occur in certain circumstances.
 These may include lactic acidosis, a rare but potentially severe condition characterized by the buildup of lactic acid in the blood.
 However, the risk of lactic acidosis with Metformin is extremely low, especially when used appropriately in individuals with normal kidney function.
 It's important to note that the risk of lactic acidosis is much higher in individuals with significant kidney or liver impairment.